BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

 ## What are we working on next?

 ### Bundlers, bundlers, bundlers

+---
+**TODO: What does this all mean from a users point of view?
+It's a bit jargony right now**

 We're working on implementing the new asset bundlers which can all share the same [BladeRunnerJS model](https://github.com/BladeRunnerJS/brjs/wiki/Model-And-Plugin-Design).

 These include:

 * HTML bundler
 * XML bundler
 * CSS resource bundler (stylesheets and images)We're implementing the new HTML, I18N and CSS bundlers to go with our new JS Bundler which supports NodeJS style code.
 * XML bundler

-The current (legacy) implementations are not compatible with detecting dependencies written in the to-be-supported NodeJS style.
+The current (legacy) implementations are not compatible with detecting dependencies written in NodeJS style.
 The work we're doing will allow them to be more efficient with dependency analysis, share common code and be smarter when keeping track of what work needs to be re-done when files are changed/added/removed on disk (cache management).

+---

 Once we have these new bundlers implemented (and tested!), we'll be able to proceed to releasing BladeRunnerJS v0.4.